diisanaa564/automated_cls_AM_DL/README.md

 ## Citation
 If you use this repository, please cite:
-*Nabila, D. Automated Classification of 3D Printed Defects Using Deep Learning, 2025.*
+*Nabila, D. Automated Classification of 3D Printed Defects Using Deep Learning, 2025.- University of Bath*